hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 You can create audio files of your work by pressing the EXPORT button(or F12).
 Currently supported formats are: WAV, MP3 and OGG files.
 After you export your work, you can add fades and other finishing touches on audio editors like Audacity.

-Your music won't be looped in your exported file.
+Note that by default your music won't be looped when exported.

-Here is a tip if you want the exported data to be looped (so you can fade out after the loop point etc.) - Enclose the entire content of each channel with `{}`.
-Your exported file will come with your entire music repeated once.
+If you want your export to be looped, specify the total number for the song to be written with the command `REPEAT=n` in the global section.
+If you want your track to play through once and then fade out, write `REPEAT=2` in the global section, load the exported file in an audio editor and apply a fade-out briefly after the loop point.

 <div id="key_commands" />
 ## Key Commands ##